 What do I offer

-- Execution of biomarker/biomonitoring projects for regulated products, publication and presentation of results.
+- Execution of biomarker/biomonitoring projects, publication and presentation of results.

 - Scientific presentations on biomarkers/biomonitoring.